History of retail: Medieval Europe

 Braudel and Reynold have made a systematic study of these European market towns between the thirteenth and fifteenth centuries.
-Their investigation shows that in regional districts markets were held once or twice a week while daily markets were common in larger cities.
+Their investigation shows that markets were held once or twice a week in regional districts while daily markets were common in larger cities.
 Gradually over time, permanent shops with regular trading days began to supplant the periodic markets, while peddlers filled in the gaps in distribution.
 The physical market was characterized by transactional exchange and the economy was characterized by local trading.
 Braudel reports that, in 1600, goods traveled relatively short distances – grain 5–10 miles; cattle 40–70 miles; wool and woollen cloth 20–40 miles.
-Following the European age of discovery, goods were imported from afar – calico cloth from India, porcelain, silk and tea from China, spices from India and South-East Asia and tobacco, sugar, rum and coffee from the New World.
+Following the European age of discovery, goods were imported from afar – calico cloth from India, porcelain, silk, and tea from China, spices from India and Southeast Asia, and tobacco, sugar, rum, and coffee from the New World.
+In the 18th and 19th centuries, and particularly by the 1880s, these stores were plentiful throughout the United States.
+Many of these stores were drug stores or general stores selling everything from groceries and fabrics to toys and tools.
+People during this time were also expanding settlements across the country and creating new towns.
+It was not uncommon for each town to have a mom-and-pop store offering general merchandise that could be purchased for daily life.

 The English essayist, Joseph Addison, writing in 1711, described the exotic origin of produce available to English society in the following terms: